• Recipes

 Japanese Daikon Salad

-While daikon radish is delicious whether simmered or stir-fried, it is also popular as a salad in Japan.
-In Japanese Daikon Salad, you can enjoy the crunchy texture and flavor of daikon, enhanced with traditional Japanese seasonings and toppings, creating a delightful experience.
+While daikon radish is delicious whether simmered or stir-fried, it is also popular in Japan as a salad ingredient.
+In Japanese Daikon Salad, you can enjoy the crunchy texture and flavor of daikon, enhanced with traditional Japanese seasonings and toppings for a delightful experience.

 ↓ Step-by-Step Recipe